 When making the call on proposals, LPAs refer to the SSSI Impact Risk Zones dataset, published and updated bi-monthly by Natural England.
 If a planned development falls within a zone where risk has been identified for that type (e.g. residential), Natural England must be consulted.

 The dataset contains information on Sites of Special Scientific Interest and their surrounding Impact Risk Zones (IRZs) across England and Wales.
-The aim of the dataset is to highlight where sensitivities to different types of development exist.
-It is structured as below:
+The dataset aims to highlight where sensitivities to different types of development exist.
+It’s structured as below:

 If an entry appears in the column, a constraint exists within that zone for that particular type of development.
 For example, if an LPA received an application for a solar farm within the zone indicated by the first record, they would need to approach Natural England.
 No entry in the column for what’s been proposed?
 The LPA can proceed with the decision-making process themselves.

 The process of preparing and cross-checking the SSSI dataset is difficult.
-Many use GIS tools like MapInfo Pro to inspect and analyse the raw dataset before splitting it out to separate files for each individual constraint.
-These files are then loaded into a central planning system.
+Many use GIS tools like MapInfo Pro to inspect and analyse the raw dataset before splitting it out to separate files for each constraint.
+The files are then loaded into a central planning system.

 As the dataset consists of over 90,000 records, any GIS charged with handling it all often struggles.
-When areas are being clipped and many different maps created and prepared for the planning system, the process is slow.
-Natural England update their dataset every 2 months, so LPAs run the process semi-regularly.
+The slow process is caused largely by the clipping and creation of multiple maps being prepared for the planning system.
+Natural England updates their dataset every 2 months, so LPAs run the process semi-regularly.

-When a proposal is submitted, the LPA will refer to the data they’ve created to determine if any relevant constraints are in-effect at that location.
+When a proposal is submitted the LPA will refer to the dataset to determine if any relevant constraints are in-effect at that location.
 They will then either continue to make a decision or consult Natural England.